Codam-jde-baai/CPP_modules_05-09/README.md

 ## The Modules

 Below is a brief overview of each module and the key concepts they cover.
-These exercises emphasize good coding practices and advanced C++ features.
+These exercises were sometimes relatively simple and sometimes more complex like Modules09.
+After I finished all of these I had a good base to write bigger projects like webserv in C++.

 ### Module05